 Neil Perry with business partners Trish Richards and David Doyle have created a space that is dark with rich toffee-hued lighting, comfortable seats, dark wood tables that hold crockery in varying shades of black next to contrasting hanging beads that act as partitions throughout the large space.

-The wine list is structured tightly, only 100 wines at any one time and the cocktails - there’s one named after each Chinese Horoscope sign - are constructed through the intelligent brief to create combinations that simply do what tea does when it’s eaten with spicy food, calm the palate and give it clarity for the next punch of spice.
-It’s a cocktail list worth exploring.
+The wine list is structured tightly, only 100 wines at any one time and the cocktails – there’s one named after each Chinese Horoscope sign – are constructed to calm and clear the palate in preparation for the next flavour.

 The menu intentionally avoids the standard Cantonese fare and, by focussing on regional mainland dishes and flavours, sets the resaurant apart from the norm.